 What therapies do you use and what kind of difficulties do you help people with?

-approaches.
+I use an integrative model which uses elements of psychodynamic psychotherapy, third wave CBT, such as compassion focused therapy, as well as mentalisation based approaches.
 This can mean focusing on one key difficulty or recognising and working on

 issues which have wider implications.
 I have experience of working with a variety of symptoms and difficulties including anxiety, depression, medically unexplained symptoms, chronic pain and relationship difficulties.